mbaiye/Part-1-cloud_blog/documentation.md

 ![GitHub Dark](/assets/images/error.png)

-Since a colleague(Bright Asechemie) already discovered that this error can be fixed by updating the versions of dependencies used in the requirements.txt file to Flask==2.1.0 and Werkzeug==2.0.0.
+So i discovered that this error can be fixed by updating the versions of dependencies used in the requirements.txt file to Flask==2.1.0 and Werkzeug==2.0.0.
 Did that and rebuilt and re-ran the container and viola. <br/>
 Screenshot below shows the running container<br/>

 ![GitHub Dark](/assets/images/finalrun.png)